 Marjorie passed away at 68 after succumbing to emphysema in 1990, but her legacy lives on through the business she and George worked so hard to make a success.
 More than 400 people are now employed at two facilities in Wisconsin producing components and engines for several well-known V-twin custom motorcycle manufacturers as well as for the public.

 In 1997, Marjorie and George were inducted into the Rocky Mountain Motorcycle Museum and Hall of Fame in Colorado Springs, Colorado.
 In April 2003, S&S saluted its founders with the 145 Tribute, a motorcycle project that also marked S&S's 45th anniversary.
 The tribute recognized Marjorie and George as pioneers who played an integral part in the evolution of the V-twin motorcycle market.

-(LEFT TO RIGHT) Floyd Baker--the very first S&S employee, Marjorie, Warner Riley--test rider, George Sr. and George Jr. hard at work in 1979 at Bonneville testing a 1977 FXE 93 cubic-inch Sidewinder against a 1977 Harley-Davidson Low Rider with a 98 cubic-inch engine enhanced with S&S components, against a 1979 stock 80 cubic-inch Harley-Davidson Low Rider.
+(L-r) Floyd Baker, the very first S&S employee; Marjorie, Warner Riley, test rider; George Sr. and George Jr. Hard at work in 1979 at Bonneville testing a 1977 FXE 93 cubic-inch Sidewinder against a 1977 Harley-Davidson Low Rider with a 98 cubic-inch engine enhanced with S&S components, against a 1979 stock 80 cubic-inch Harley-Davidson Low Rider.
 Even when it came to testing S&S components, Marjorie was there to keep the records.

 And the tributes haven't stopped there.
 The company holds commemorative rides every year on the birthdays of Marjorie and George to keep their memory alive.

 The First Woman To Get a Motorcycle License